 It can be seen from the table above that the amount of crushed rock quarried has consistently been less than the apportionment until 2014.
-The rise in 2010 is thought to be due to major road construction activity in the County during 2010, relating to upgrading of the A1.
 Sales data for 2014 and 2015 includes crushed rock sold from a small number of sites in Wakefield, outside North Yorkshire, but which cannot be reported on separately for confidentiality reasons.
-The crushed rock from these sites are not included in the 2016, 2017, 2018, 2019, 2020, 2021 or 2022 figures as they are to be included in the West Yorkshire Local Aggregate Assessment.
+The crushed rock from these sites are not included in the 2016, 2017, 2018, 2019, 2020, 2021.
+2022 or 2023 figures as they are to be included in the West Yorkshire Local Aggregate Assessment.